 One of the first things I realized after working in influencer relations is that it takes an army.
 Depending on your brand and how many relationships you are trying to maintain, you may need to enlist help and that’s okay.
 It’s actually best practice.
 Align with your team and divide influencer ownership among your team.
 You should be the influencer marketing quarterback, not the only one playing on the team.

-If you take my advice above, then you will understand the importance of tracking every touch point and interaction anyone has with an influencer.
+It is important for the influencer marketing manager to keep track of every touch point and interaction your brand has with an influencer.
 It is so easy for an email or in-person conversation to drastically impact a relationship with an influencer and it never gets recorded anywhere.
 This can be particularly frustrating when you are managing a large quantity of relationships as well.
 My advice?
-Keep a single place of record of all influencer touch points (emails, tweets, phone calls, in-person conversations).
+Establish a centralized system-of-record as a single place where all influencer touch points (emails, tweets, phone calls, in-person conversations).
 Trust me, your sanity will thank me.

 This is one that was particularly difficult for me to deal with initially.
 Similar to the ways the social media manager has become a customer service liaison as well, influencer relations are no different.
 Although many great marketers have set an outline for how to handle customer complaints on social media, there are emerging best practices for the influencer space.
 The biggest difference?
 If an influencer is upset with your brand the amplification is much larger than the average social media user.
 The best thing you can do is try to remedy the situation and salvage the relationship with the influencer.